 I remember one incident when I was teaching in a school a group of 11 & 12 yr olds, who were in that awkward phase of development like we all have experienced.
 One student was particularly shy and self-conscious at first but after a couple of months, I remember thinking she had opened up a bit and began enjoying herself more.

 I would advise to caution when enrolling their child in a dance program because there are a lot of programs that, although have good intentions, do not have the long term health of the child in mind.
-Some studios push kids to have the most flexibility in splits or turn-out or showy tricks to impress and not necessarily teaching how to support all that flexibility, which muscles to use, or what to look out for in preventing injury.
+Some studios push kids to have the most flexibility in splits or turn-out or showy tricks to impress without necessarily teaching how to support all that flexibility, which muscles to use, or what to look out for in preventing injury.
 So I would check out the classes first and determine if the kids are being worked in a healthy progressive manner.
-We want kids and adults to be taught HOW to dance, not just taught steps in a dance.
+O want kids and adults to be taught HOW to dance, not just how to repeat steps in A dance.

 Adults and those seeking private instruction, I simply say give it a shot because what do you have to lose?
 I think private instruction is so thorough and helpful in getting whatever you need out of a dance class, that it is certainly more worth trying than not.